CCorsett/NightsWatch/README.md

 # Night's Watch

-Simple dotnet C# console portable program for create a snapshot of a folder.
+Simple program that create a snapshots of a folder.
+Some features:
-You can choose the timeout for the snapshot and the destination folder.
+- You can choose the timeout for the snapshots;
+- You can choose the destination folder of the snapshots.

+Written in C#.

 ## Installation